wyeworks/blog/source/_posts/2015-06-29-how-to-build-a-rails-5-api-only-and-ember-application.markdown

 I hope this example illustrates another possible use of the new Rails API functionality that will be included in Rails 5.

-We're aware there's still room to improve the experience, so if you have the chance to try it out, we invite you to comment about your experience with Rails API.
+We're aware there's still room to improve the experience.
+If you have the chance to try it out, we invite you to comment about your experience with Rails API.

 We'd love to hear your feedback!